iai-group/nordlys/doc/source/installation.rst

 Adjust the settings in ``config/elastic.json``, if needed.

+Nordlys has been tested with Elasticsearch version 5.x (and would likely need updating for newer version).

 3 Loading data components
 -------------------------

 Data are a crucial component of Nordlys.
 While most of the functionality is agnostic of the underlying knowledge base, there is built-in support for working with specific data sources.
 This primarily means DBpedia, with associated resources from Freebase.

+Specifically, Nordlys is shipped with functionality designed around **DBpedia 2015-10**, and the dumps we provide are for that particular version.
+However, we provide config files and instructions for working with **DBpedia 2016-10**, should you prefer a newer version.

 Note that you may need only a certain subset of the data, depending on the required functionality.
 See :ref:`data_components` for a detailed description.